-The chiefs of diplomatic missions who called on the President were Apostolic Nuncio Egidio Vagnozzi, British Ambassador George Lisle Clut-ton, Chinese Ambassador Chen Chih-mai, Australian Ambassador Keith Charles Owen Shannj Thai Ambassador Chitti Sucharitakul, Italian Ambassador Benedetto d’Acunzo, Indonesian Ambassador Nazir Datuk Pamontjak, French Ambassador Georges Cattand, Japanese Ambassador Morio Yukaway Pakistan Ambassador Pir Ali Mohammad Rashdi, Spanish Ambassador Francisco Javier Conde;
+The chiefs of diplomatic missions who called on the President were Apostolic Nuncio Egidio Vagnozzi.
+British Ambassador George Lisle Glutton, Chinese Ambassador Chen Chih-mai, Australian Ambassador Keith Charles Owen Shann, Thai Ambassador Chitti Sucharitakul, Italian Ambassador,.
+Benedetto d’Acunzo, Indonesian Ambassador Nazir Datuk Pamontjak, French Ambassador Georges Cattand, Japanese Ambassador Morio Yukawa, Pakistan Ambassador Pir Ali Mohammad Rashdi, Spanish Ambassador Francisco Javier Conde;

-American Charge d’Affaires Horace Smith, Spanish Charge d’Affaires Fernando Aguirre de Career, Mexican Charge d’Affaires Carlos Gutierrez-Macias, and Netherlands Charge d’Affaires L. H. J. B. van Gorkom.
+American Charge ‘d’Affaires Horace Smith, Spanish Charge d’Affaires Fernando Aguirre de Carcer, Mexican Charge d’Affaires Carlos Gutierrez-Macias, and Netherlands Charge d’Affaires L. H. J. B. van Gorkom.

 Another presidential caller was Roger E. Anderson, vice-president of the Continental Illinois National Bank and Trust Company of Chicago.
 He was accompanied by RFC Chairman Eduardo Z. Romualdez.